Bartlesville Radio » News » Cherokee Nation Chief Talks Schools and McGirt Decision on COMMUNITY CONNECTION

 Osage County received $2,822, Nowata County received $104,422, and Washington County received $216,660.
 11 other counties that make up the Cherokee Nation also received funding.

-Cheif Hoskin welcomed the opportunity to talk about the McGirt Supreme Court decision which ruled that, as pertaining to the Major Crimes Act, much of the eastern portion of the state of Oklahoma remains as Native American lands of the prior Indian reservations of the Five Civilized Tribes, never disestablished by Congress as part of the Oklahoma Enabling Act of 1906.
+Chief Hoskin welcomed the opportunity to talk about the McGirt Supreme Court decision which ruled that, as pertaining to the Major Crimes Act, much of the eastern portion of the state of Oklahoma remains as Native American lands of the prior Indian reservations of the Five Civilized Tribes, never disestablished by Congress as part of the Oklahoma Enabling Act of 1906.

 Hoskin said Cherokee Nation is equipped to handle its portion of the responsibilities pertaining to this case.
-The tribe has spent $10 million into its criminal justice system hiring marshalls, prosecutors and hiring more judges.
+The tribe has put $10 million into its criminal justice system hiring marshalls, prosecutors and hiring more judges.

 Chief Hoskin took a little issue with statements made by Washington County District Attorney Kevin Buchannon to BartlesvilleRadio.com who described the situation as "a catastrophe."

-According to Hoskin, about 580 cases have recently been transferred to Cherokee Nation for review and ,so far, just a little more that 50 have come from Washington County.
+According to Hoskin, about 580 cases have recently been transferred to Cherokee Nation for review.
+So far, just a little more that 50 have come from Washington County.

 Hoskin was posed the a hypothetical situation in our interview which would have a Cherokee citizen ticketed in Bartlesville for speeding.
 Here is Hoskin's response.